ClayAucoin/codex-lv2-may-2025/guides/week6-APIs-and-postman/lesson-1-search-params.md

 **Level**: Beginner web development
 **Tools**: Any web browser and code editor (like VS Code or Code.org Web Lab)

+**Turn in**: Create a repo called `my-search-params` on GitHub and check off Lesson 1 in your Moodle Classroom.

 ---

 ## ✅ Step 1: Guess What the URL Will Do